 Even for the youngest of learners, coding isn’t just a concept relegated to the realms of math and science.
 Many teachers think of coding in terms of computational thinking, which helps young students combine mathematics and coding concepts with reading and writing capabilities.
 Sample projects include coding programs to help the students write letters to family members as well as reading lessons presented as coding games and puzzles.

 Boosting Overall Productivity

 If you’re at all familiar with the state of many industries in this country, you know that the word of the day is “automation”.
 It’s not a new concept, but with the advent of more advanced coding concepts, it’s steadily becoming more of a reality.
 Automation has numerous business applications, from streamlining production in a factory to simplifying the ordering process in a restaurant.
-After all, doesn’t the ability to code a program to handle some of your busy work sound appealing?
+After all, doesn’t the ability to code a program to handle some of your busy work sound appealings?

 That’s precisely what professionals in many career paths are doing.
 Teachers are automating their grading processes by learning the basics of data flow programming, and a business owner might want to develop a program to track their internal sales reports.
-While there are a handful of industries which are naturally resistant to coding automation, they are relatively few and far between.
+While there are a handful of industries that are naturally resistant to coding automation, they are relatively few and far between.

 There are certainly plenty of personal applications to persuade you to take up a bit of coding, but the reality is that in our heavily tech-driven world, code is becoming ubiquitous.
-Whether you’re talking about a private online course or want to learn more about the possibility of in-person classes and integrating coding into K-12 curriculum, the likelihood that coding is going to further saturate our daily lives is very high.
+Whether you’re talking about a private online course or want to learn more about the possibility of in-person classes and integrating coding into the K-12 curriculum, the likelihood that coding is going to further saturate our daily lives is very high.